 The authorities are trying to find out if Mr Icahn tipped off Mr Walters about investments that were big enough to affect the market price before they were made public by his company, Icahn Enterprises, sources told The WSJ.
 The golfer was reportedly approached by two FBI agents after finishing his round at a tournament in Ohio on Thursday.
 His lawyer later told The WSJ: “Phil is not the target of any investigation … period.”
 Mr Mickelson later said in a statement: “I have done absolutely nothing wrong.
 I have co-operated with the government in this investigation and will continue to do so.”

-Phil Mickelson may also be involved Mr Walters had made no comment yesterday.
+Mr Walters had made no comment yesterday.

 Mr Icahn is one of Wall Street’s most colourful characters.
 If the fictional character of Gordon Gekko became the epitome of 1980s selfishness and greed, Mr Icahn was the real-life “corporate raider” who actually said the line from Oliver Stone’s film Wall Street: “If you want a friend on Wall Street, get a dog.”